 - Bedtime routines can be enhanced as well.
 Many Sensory Enrichment Therapy protocols are designed to be relaxing.
 Initiating a session before bedtime can help your child wind down.

-— Make alternate plans when you can’t do everything —
+— Make alternate plans when you cannot do everything —

 Your worksheet lists the ideal set of exercises, but we understand that life happens.
 If you know the week ahead will be busy, utilize the “simplify” slider to view what’s most important.
 Use this feature to prioritize exercises and put an alternate plan in place until you can resume full therapy.